 Editors’ decisions to accept or reject a paper for publication should be based only on the paper’s importance, originality, and clarity, and the study’s relevance to the remit of the journal.

 A description of peer review processes should be published, and Editors should be ready to justify any important deviation from the described processes.

-Journals should have a declared mechanism for authors to appeal against Editorial decisions.
+A declared mechanism for authors to appeal against Editorial decisions:

 Editors should not reverse decisions to accept submissions unless serious problems are identified with the submission.

 New Editors should not overturn decisions to publish submissions made by the previous Editor unless serious problems are identified.

 Editors publish guidance to reviewers on everything that is expected of them.
 This guidance should be regularly updated and should refer or link to this code.

 Editors have systems to ensure that peer reviewers’ identities are protected (via Scholastica and OJS platforms)